-“Dancing is physical and takes coordination,” he says.
+“Dancing is physical and takes coordination,” he said.
 “You’re focusing on your body movements while trying to keep time with the music.
 If you’re dancing with others, you’re also connecting with people around you, processing their movements and emotions.
 And most of the time, dancing puts a smile on your face; it makes people happy.”

 5. Pets count, too.

 As people age, it can get more difficult to keep up relationships for multiple reasons.
 Some people have cognitive impairment or hearing loss, which makes interacting with others difficult.
-For people with those challenges, Dr. Kaufer often prescribes a pet.
+For people with those challenges, Dr. Kaufer often prescribed a pet.

-“The power of pets as social companions should be noted,” Dr. Kaufer says.
+“The power of pets as social companions should be noted,” Dr. Kaufer said.
 “Some of my patients who gradually lose the ability to communicate can become profoundly isolated.
 But a dog can be an incredibly helpful companion because it will love you whether or not you can talk.”